xoapit/nestjs-aws-config/README.md

 ### Create the Secrets Manager Service

-Now we have `getSecretsByID` method on `AWSSecretsService` from we can retrive aws secrets using name or ARN
+Now we have `getSecretsByID` method on `AWSSecretsService` from we can retrieve aws secrets using name or ARN

 ```typescript
 import { Injectable } from '@nestjs/common';